dear-satan/n-is/README.md

   - Change colors during gameplay with j/k and u/i

 - **Progressive Difficulty**:
-  - Fall speed increases with each level
+  - Fall speed increases with each level by around 14.5%
   - Scoring system with level and combo multipliers
 ## Installation & Usage

 ### Prerequisites